caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 ~~~

-There is _a lot_ going on there, enough for another post.
-Shapeless is an indispensable tool to write this kind of code in scala, i.e. safer and more correct.
-You are basically _proving_ constraints of your domain to the compiler.
+There is _a lot_ going on there, enough for another post, but if you are interested in this kind of programming you will need shapeless.

 #### References